iterative/dvc.org/static/docs/commands-reference/repro.md

 - `-h`, `--help` - prints the usage/help message, and exit.

-- `-q`, `--quiet` - does not write anything to standard output.
+- `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if all stages are up to date or if all stages are successfully rerun, otherwise exit with 1.
 The command run by the stage is free to make output irregardless of this flag.

 - `-v`, `--verbose` - displays detailed tracing information.